 While Monkittee Mash does meet the daily nutritional requirements of your hens it is generally fed in the morning with whole grains or a scratch mix fed in the evening.
 We also consider that kitchen scraps are a valuable part of their diet.
 Kitchen scraps should be fresh and consist mainly of veg trimmings (bits of vegetables you do not use), not too much bread or leftovers.

-The Hidden Factor
+Soy the Hidden Factor

 In 2018 Australia imported 1 million tonnes of soya bean with 85% of this processed into soybean meal for livestock, primarily from Argentina (97%).
 Argentina grows GM soybeans.
 The purpose of this genetic modification is to make the soybean herbicide resistant, specifically to glyphosate, so the crop can be sprayed up to 4 times with glyphosate for weed control without impacting on the actual soybean crop.
 This fact alone is incredibly disconcerting considering the concerns now being raised regarding the health issues associated with glyphosate usage.
-(Food Standards Australia New Zealand (FSANZ), allows manufacturers to use a wide range of GM food ingredients imported from overseas.
-These include specific GM varieties of soybeans.)

 1 kilo. = $ 3.50